MSiam/Few-Shot-Learning/readme.md

 ## Activations to Parameters

 This year CVPR'18 had an interesting paper on few shot learning, it is showing promising results with a rather intuitive idea.
-The method is based on learning a mapping between activations and parameters/weights from large-scale data.
+The method is based on learning a mapping between activations and parameters/weights from large-scale data [3].
 This mapping can be used when we have few labeled samples to get the corresponding weights of the classes from their activations.

 <div align="center"><img src="act2params.png" width="100%" class="img-responsive" alt=""> </div>